 - Finding my WHY.

-I think one of the biggest benefits of doing a low-buy challenge is the opportunity to stop and pause, and to really consider where you’re heading with your personal style – and your life in general.
+I think one of the biggest benefits of doing a low-buy challenge (aside from it being a great kickstart to more eco-friendly style habits) is the opportunity to stop and pause, and to really consider where you’re heading with your personal style – and your life in general.
 Big thoughts for something as “frivolous” as clothes you may think.
 But as I’ve said many times before, fashion and style isn’t frivolous at all.
 It’s an extension of yourself – enclothed cognition is the proof behind that statement.

 I have a bad experience doing challenges like these as a way to punish myself from past behaviours.
 The first time I ever went on a shopping diet, I initiated it because I felt overwhelmed by the amount of new items I was adding to my wardrobe.
 I felt ashamed of myself and I wanted to do something about it.
 And while there’s nothing wrong with going cold turkey per say (at least as a way to kickstart things), going into a challenge like this with such a negative mindset towards yourself really isn’t it when you want to build good habits that really stick.
 As one of my favourite authors, James Clear, puts it so well in his book Atomic Habits “success is the product of daily habits – not once-in-a-lifetime transformations.”
 We often expect linear improvement when there’s something in our lives that we want to change, and if it doesn’t happen right away we get frustrated and we’re likely to fall back into our old ways because then what’s the point?
 Change can take years and all great things come from small beginnings.